apita1423/cosmoschronicles_pp5/README.md

 - <strong>Avatar.js</strong> - Used to store the profile avatar of the users.
 The Avatar component was used in NavBar.js, Chronicle.js, Comment.js, CommentCreateForm.js, Event.js, Post.js, and Profile.js.

 - <strong>MoreDropdown.js</strong> -  Used for the edit/update of comments, posts, profiles, events, and news.
 For the profiles, it contains edit profile, edit username, and edit password.
-For the comments, posts, events, and news it contains edit or delete.
+For the comments, posts, events, and news it contains edit and delete.
 The MoreDropdown component is used in Chronicle.js, Comment.js, Event.js, Post.js, and ProfilePage.js.

 - <strong>NavBar.js</strong> - Used to display the navbar across all pages.
 The NavBar was placed in the App.js where all the routes for each page is located.